-Chimichurri verde isn’t just for steak, though.
+Chimichurri verde is typically served on steak in Argentina and throughout South America.
+It’s not just for steak, though.
 Chimichurri sauce brightens up smoky grilled vegetables.
 It also goes great with mushrooms, carrots, and potatoes, no matter how they’re prepared.

 I love chimichurri on scrambled or fried eggs, too, and whole grains like brown or wild rice, farro and quinoa.
 I think it might even be nice as a salad dressing or on grilled corn on the cob.